AliAwdeh/personal_site/src/data/about.md

 # Inspirational Figures or Mentors

-- I’m inspired by figures like Nikola Tesla, Hasan Kamel Al Sabbah, Albert Einstein, and Mark Zuckerberg.
+- I’m inspired by figures like Nikola Tesla, Hasan Kamel Al Sabbah, Albert Einstein, Mark Zuckerberg, and Bill Gates.
 These individuals have shaped the world through their innovative thinking and relentless pursuit of their visions.
 While the last three names are partly in jest, I also admire creators like Aoyama Gosho, Eiichiro Oda, and others in the creative field.
 Their work in storytelling and creativity has influenced my own approach to innovation and problem-solving.
 I’ll add more names later as I continue to be inspired by new people.

 # How I See My Work Contributing to the World